immunefi-team/Bounty_Boosts/DeGate/26446 - [SC - Insight] Consider implementing a two step process in tra....md

 # Consider implementing a two step process in `transferProxyOwnership()`

-Submitted on Sat Dec 02 2023 22:50:11 GMT-0400 (Atlantic Standard Time) by @Bauchibred for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Dec 3rd 2023 at 04:50:11 UTC by @Bauchibred for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26446